sam202129378/lse_student_satisfaction/README.md

-# A project I carried out to evaluate how student satisfaction at LSE has changed over the past decade.
+# How has LSE Student Satisfaction changed?

+In this project I use a wide array of sources from reviews on university websites, university rankings and the National Student Survey to answer this question.